Justin Herbert Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Season Stats

+- Herbert has 2,350 passing yards (293.8 ypg) to lead Los Angeles, completing 66.1% of his throws and collecting 18 touchdown passes with six interceptions this season.

-- He's also carried the ball 28 times for 95 yards and two touchdowns, averaging 11.9 yards per game.
+- He has tacked on 95 rushing yards on 28 carries (plus two touchdowns), averaging 11.9 yards per game.

-- Herbert has attempted 41 of his 319 passes in the red zone, accounting for 46.1% of his team's red zone plays.
+- Herbert has thrown 41 passes in the red zone this season, 46.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Herbert's matchup with the Vikings.